 Spending the weekend frantically getting ready for the new school term?
 Trying to locate that missing PE kit or lost library book?
 Dashing out to replace the outgrown school uniforms and restock pencils and pens?

 For many of the children we work with, these school essentials are simply beyond their reach.
 A lack of pens, pads, books and uniforms can stand in the way of them accessing the education they deserve.

 We celebrate that Compassion child sponsorship removes these barriers.
 Donations from their sponsor enables each child to receive the school equipment they need!
-Kids born into absolute poverty can get into the classroom.
+Kids who were born into absolute poverty can get into the classroom: